-The number of telecommuting workers has increased 115% in a decade, according to a report from Global Workplace Analytics and FlexJobs.
+The number of telecommuting workers has increased 173% since 2005, according to a report from Global Workplace Analytics and FlexJobs.
 Additionally, many Big Data occupations offer telecommuting opportunities in order to attract the best and the brightest in this emerging field.
 The professional, scientific and technical services industries have the highest percentage of telecommuters relative to its share of the workforce.
 In fact, telecommuters are more highly educated than non-telecommuters, with approximately 53% having at least a Bachelor degree compared with 37% of non-telecommuters.

 While the telecommuting trend has been dramatically increasing, so has the complexity of employing foreign workers in telecommuting, remote work or multiple worksite positions.
 For the most common temporary work permit for a professional worker – the H-1B visa – additional considerations come into play when the worker will be working remotely from home, a roving employee or in a multiple location situation.
 Or, as is also common, there is a mix or change over time of the foregoing worksite scenarios.